r00k/microconf-talk/notes.md

       - Avoid side quests!
         - Don't write code.
         - Don't automate.
+      - Why might you not do this?
         - Overwhelm/fear/analysis paralysis
-        - Raise your hand if you feel this
+          - Raise your hand if you run a biz and still feel this
+          - From survey: What are you hoping to get out of talks?
+            - Motivation/inspiration
+              - Over and over in non-starters
+              - Not at all in starters
+              - When I feel fit enough, I'll start going to the gym
+              - “Someone once asked Somerset Maughham if he wrote on a schedule or only when struck by inspiration.
+"I write only when inspiration strikes," he replied.
+"Fortunately it strikes every morning at nine o'clock sharp.”
+              - The War of Art, Steven Pressfield
       - Email me if you need help

-(Took 24m to get here)

-- Clap exercise?
+- Clap exercise

 - Advice for started
-  - All the types of things I've created
-    - Screencast
-    - Coaching
-    - Membership site (will soon cross $2M in revenue)
-    - 2 B2C SaaS
-    - Grown a B2B SaaS from $4k -> $12k
   - Raise prices
-    - The highest-leverage thing I've done on any product I've worked on is testing pricing
+    - FormKeep story
-    - Your pricing should make you uncomfortable
+      - Pay what you want
+      - Honor system $9 personal / $29 commercial
+      - $19 / form / month
+        - Penalized our best customers
+      - Tiers, bottom is $29 (huge win)
+      - Uber
+      - Losing $3B/year == $95/second
     - B2B SAAS: $49 / $99 / $249
     - Info product: $49 / $99 / $249
-    - Specific ideas:
-      - Add tiers
+    - I like tiers
-      - Hide the lowest tier
-        - FormKeep
-        - Uber
-        - Losing $3B/year == $95/second
-        - Show graph of new trials
-  - Don't automate
-  - Teach a lot
+      - Developers love metered pricing $3.4 pico dollars per instance hour per month
+      - Real people like predictable pricing
+  - Do things that don't scale
+    - Manual onboarding of first 50 Briefs customers

 - IDEAS/TODOS/SNIPPETS
+  - I have stickers
   - How I came to be on stage
   - Focus on the things that make me different
   - Why do I have an audience?
     - Because I teach